 Add to these stats the best practice of including paid social in a paid media strategy to target consumers with relevant, personal messages directly, and you’ve got a host of reasons to lift the ad algorithm veil: Appealing to the Facebook algorithm is paramount to running successful ad campaigns.
 Read on to improve your ad’s chances of being seen by an interested customer (times several million) who is most likely to convert.

-If you need serious help with your paid advertising, Search Discovery can help you leverages data to execute paid media strategies, including paid social.
+If you need serious help with your paid advertising, Further can help you leverages data to execute paid media strategies, including paid social.
 We work continuously to help you achieve your business objectives in the most efficient way possible.

 Factors That Impact Ad Rank